 In Alexandra Shulman’s final issue of Vogue as E-I-C, the magazine team assembled for a portrait to mark the occasion.
-Not only did this give us a rare insight into the publication, it exposed the lack of opportunity for women of colour, with no black or Asian team members present.
+Not only did this give us a rare insight into the publication, but it also exposed the lack of opportunity for women of colour, with no black or Asian team members present.

 As a woman of African-heritage, I can personally speak on the many challenges faced as an ethnic minority pursuing a fashion career.
 One of which is that ‘you can’t be what you can’t see’.
 Therefore in celebration of the incredibly talented, hard-working and resilient women of colour, we present 10 of our favourite fashion trail-blazers!
 Enjoy…